 Are you aware of how much it costs to convert a cask of whisky into bottles?
-Bottling a cask of whisky is frequently the first option that occurs to members of the public when they look at selling a cask.
-Often, we find that selling in bond is the most profitable way of selling a cask.
-However, if you are looking at bottling a cask you will need to consider the costs involved in bottling.
+Whether at the start or end of the journey of buying a cask, bottling is frequently the first option that occurs to members of the public when they look at options for selling a cask.
+It is perfectly fine to decide to bottle all, or part of a cask you own, however many people do not understand the costs involved in bottling whisky casks.

 You will need the following information in order to calculate the bottling cost for a cask: